Major depressive disorder

 Major depressive disorder (MDD), also known as clinical depression, is a mental disorder characterized by at least two weeks of pervasive low mood, low self-esteem, and loss of interest or pleasure in normally enjoyable activities.
 Introduced by a group of US clinicians in the mid-1970s, the term was adopted by the American Psychiatric Association for this symptom cluster under mood disorders in the 1980 version of the Diagnostic and Statistical Manual of Mental Disorders (DSM-III), and has become widely used since.
+The disorder causes the second-most years lived with disability, after low back pain.

-The diagnosis of major depressive disorder is based on the person's reported experiences, behavior reported by relatives or friends, and a mental status examination.
+The diagnosis of major depressive disorder is based on the person's reported experiences, behavior reported by family or friends, and a mental status examination.
 There is no laboratory test for the disorder, but testing may be done to rule out physical conditions that can cause similar symptoms.
-The most common time of onset is in a person's 20s, with females affected about twice as often as males.
-The course of the disorder varies widely, from one episode lasting months to a lifelong disorder with recurrent major depressive episodes.
+The most common time of onset is in a person's 20s, with females affected about three times as often as males.
+The course of the disorder varies widely, from one episode lasting months to a lifelong disorder with recurrent episodes.

 Those with major depressive disorder are typically treated with psychotherapy and antidepressant medication.
-Medication appears to be effective, but the effect may be significant only in the most severely depressed.
+While a mainstay of treatment, the clinical efficacy of antidepressants is controversial.
 Hospitalization (which may be involuntary) may be necessary in cases with associated self-neglect or a significant risk of harm to self or others.
-Electroconvulsive therapy (ECT) may be considered if other measures are not effective.
+Electroconvulsive therapy, ketamine, esketamine, and psilocybin are the most effective and safe first-line treatments for treatment-resistant depression, though regulatory approval and clinical availability vary by country.

 Major depressive disorder is believed to be caused by a combination of genetic, environmental, and psychological factors, with about 40% of the risk being genetic.
-Risk factors include a family history of the condition, major life changes, certain medications, chronic health problems, and substance use disorders.
+Risk factors include a family history of the condition, major life changes, childhood traumas, environmental lead exposure, certain medications, chronic health problems, and substance use disorders.
 It can negatively affect a person's personal life, work life, or education, and cause issues with a person's sleeping habits, eating habits, and general health.
-Major depressive disorder affected approximately 163 million people (2% of the world's population) in 2017.
-The percentage of people who are affected at one point in their life varies from 7% in Japan to 21% in France.
-Lifetime rates are higher in the developed world (15%) compared to the developing world (11%).
-The disorder causes the second-most years lived with disability, after lower back pain.